-The fine grain ability to customize and breathe soul into your WordPress website is one of the WordPress platform’s greatest advantages.
-The heart of that customizability lies in the humble plugin.
-WordPress plugins give you the power to instill your site with feature-rich interactivity but require little more effort on your part than a child might spend adding another lego to their creation.
+The fine ability to customize and breathe soul into your WordPress website with an install WordPress plugin is one of the WordPress platform’s greatest advantages.
+WordPress plugins give you the power to pack your site with feature-rich interactivity.

 The main feature that makes WordPress stand from the rest is plugins.